thisMatter.comMoneyWills, Estates, and Trusts

 Standard AB Trust

-The reason why the surviving spouse's rights to Trust A is restricted is because if there were no restrictions, then the Internal Revenue Service (IRS) would treat the property in Trust A as the property of the surviving spouse, since she would be using it as if it were her own property — hence, the IRS would include the property in Trust A as belonging to the surviving spouse, and, thus, only her estate tax exemption would be available.
-Because the surviving spouse has only a life estate interest in the property in Trust A, the principal in Trust A it is not entitled to the marital deduction — hence the federal estate exemption amount applies to the property in the trust.
+The surviving spouse's rights to Trust A is restricted because if there were no restrictions, then the Internal Revenue Service (IRS) would treat the property in Trust A as the property of the surviving spouse, since she would be using it as if it were her own property — hence, the IRS would include the property in Trust A as belonging to the surviving spouse, and, thus, only her estate tax exemption would be available.
+Because the surviving spouse has only a life estate interest in the property in Trust A, the principal in Trust A is not entitled to the marital deduction — hence the federal estate exemption amount applies to the property in the trust.

-Furthermore, since Trust A becomes irrevocable when it is created, the surviving spouse cannot change the beneficiaries.
+Since Trust A becomes irrevocable when it is created, the surviving spouse cannot change the beneficiaries.
 Other benefits of the AB trust is that assets in Trust A can appreciate free of estate taxes.
 It can also protect assets if the surviving spouse suffers a catastrophic illness or other financial calamity.

 AB Disclaimer Trust